CFDM bursaries: general information and application guidelines

 The Board of the CFDM will review the applications according to the following criteria:

-• Scientific merit,
+- Scientific merit,

-• Significance of the research,
+- Significance of the research,

-• Creativity,
+- Creativity,

-• The letter of reference.
+- The letter of reference.

-• The travel expenses that can be reimbursed are registration, airfare, train tickets, public transportation, accommodation and meals (see Appendix for details).
+- The travel expenses that can be reimbursed are registration, airfare, train tickets, public transportation, accommodation and meals (see Appendix for details).

-• Original receipts for the travel expenses must be submitted for award of the bursary.
+- Original receipts for the travel expenses must be submitted for award of the bursary.

 Deadline

-In all cases, the bursary should be used within one year of the award.
+The bursary should be used within one year of the award.

 Notification

-The CFDM will announce the winners of the bursaries shortly after the application deadline on the MSC website and social media.
+The CFDM will announce the winners of the bursaries shortly after the application deadline on the MSC website and in social media.
 The winners and their supervisors will also be notified by e-mail.

 Application Form